 The more we practice with our ethics, with transmutation, with prayer, then the higher elements of our discipline will manifest in degrees.
 It's good in the beginning that we really dedicate ourselves to establishing those elements, but it doesn't mean that we wait there.
 We could be doing a mantra practice and then suddenly we understand something intuitively.
 That's Dhyana, so that's opening the door.
 We need to do both, but typically you want to get the beginnings set up to be really firm in that, so that when we meditate then Dhyana becomes something more stable, it doesn't come in just flashes, but it comes in a consistent, in a persistent way.

 Question: What I was thinking when I saw that quote from Sivananda is for certain mistakes people are making, could it be dangerous to meditate?

-Instructor: The only danger I know or the only danger I know is trying to meditate while fornicating.
+Instructor: The only danger I know is trying to meditate while fornicating.

 Question: That's what I was wondering.
 If you're fornicating and you're also trying to meditate, it must be very confusing.